 Any special thing you planning to ‘cook up’ this year?

 I’ve got some things I’m working on, they’re still in the process.
-I think with the lockdown and this pandemic, it’s been hard on everyone but I think it’s helped me center my perspectives, it’s also given me time to experiment with food a lot more.
-I can’t say much about the future, but hopefully soon, you’ll hear more about it 🙂
+I think the lockdown and this pandemic, it’s been hard on everyone but I think it’s helped me center my perspectives, it’s also given me time to experiment with food a lot more.
+I can’t say much about the future, but hopefully, soon, you’ll hear more about it 🙂

 Deno: What’s your favorite snack?